Cheryl Mattingly PhD

 Phone: (213) 740-3550

 Her primary research and theoretical interests include narrative, moral reasoning and experience, phenomenology, the culture of biomedicine, chronic illness and disability, the ethics of care and health disparities in the United States.
-She has published extensively on these topics, including numerous peer reviewed articles and book chapters.
-She received the Polgar Essay Prize for "In Search for the Good: Narrative Reasoning in Clinical Practice" from the American Anthropological Association's Society for Medical Anthropology.
+She has published extensively on these topics, including numerous peer-reviewed articles and book chapters.
+She received the Polgar Essay Prize from the American Anthropological Association's Society for Medical Anthropology for her 1998 journal publication "In Search of the Good: Narrative Reasoning in Clinical Practice."
 She has also written six books (including one currently in press).
-She received the Victor Turner Prize (American Anthropological Association) for "Healing Dramas and Clinical Plots" (1998) and the Stirling Book Prize (Society for Psychological Anthropology) for "The Paradox of Hope: Journey Through a Clinical Borderland" (2010).
-Her other books include "Clinical Reasoning in a Therapeutic Practice" (1994), "Narrative, Self and the Social Practice" (2009) co-edited with Uffe Jensen, and "Moral Laboratories: Family Peril and the Struggle for a Good Life" (forthcoming Fall 2014).
+She received the Victor Turner Prize from the Society for Humanistic Anthropology in 2000 for "Healing Dramas and Clinical Plots" (1998) and the Stirling Book Prize from the Society for Psychological Anthropology for "The Paradox of Hope: Journeys through a Clinical Borderland" (2010).
+Her other books include "Clinical Reasoning in a Therapeutic Practice" (1994), "Narrative, Self and Social Practice" (2009) which she co-edited with Uffe Juul Jensen, and "Moral Laboratories: Family Peril and the Struggle for a Good Life" (forthcoming Fall 2014).

 As an anthropologist, a major area of Cheryl Mattingly's work has been the study of stories in healthcare.
 Interest in narrative has grown tremendously over the past several years in all the health professions, including among physicians.
 Stories can be especially relevant for occupational therapists because it is often through hearing stories that people learn what it is like for someone to live with disability.
 And the stories people tell also give many clues about what they care about, what matters most in their lives.
 This is important because when occupational therapy is most effective, it connects treatment interventions to those areas of deep concern to clients.